AbdullahVC/AbdullahVC/README.md

 <h1 align="center">Hi 👋, I'm Abdullah Veysel Coşkun</h1>
-<h3 align="center">.NET & React Developer | Focused on Full Stack Web Development</h3>
+<h3 align="center">.NET & React Developer | Exploring Web3 | Focused on Full Stack Development</h3>

 ---

 I build scalable and maintainable full-stack applications using .NET Core and React, with a focus on clean architecture and modern best practices.
+Lately, I've also been diving into Web3 and experimenting with NFT minting and smart contract integration.

 ---